Spring 2021 Commencement

 What should I know about the ceremony location?

 The Soccer Stadium is an open-air venue located on the Behrend campus near the Junker Center.
 All seating will be on the field, and all attendees must have a ticket (either printed out or displayed on a mobile device) in order to be admitted.
-No concessions will be available.
+No concessions will be available, and only water bottles may be brought onto the field.
 Because the ceremonies will be held rain or shine, graduates and guests are encouraged to dress appropriately for the weather: Bring umbrellas, ponchos or seat covers as needed.
 Wear comfortable shoes to walk to the stadium.
 To protect the field's turf, high-heeled shoes are not permitted.

 Where should graduates check in on the day of commencement?